 Evening kayak trips depart from St Heliers Bay to Auckland’s youngest volcano, Rangitoto Island.
 From there, it’s an hour climb to the summit of the volcanic island where you can then watch the sun setting over the city all the way to the Waitakere Ranges.

-Location: Tours depart daily at St Heliers Bay with Auckland Sea Kayaks.
+Location: Tours depart daily at St Heliers Bay with Auckland Sea Kayaks (more info on Viator and Tripadvisor).
 City pick-ups are available.

 Canyoning is pretty darn adventurous during the day, but at night it’s something else!
 Canyoning involves jumping, abseiling, swimming, hiking, scrambling, sliding and any way that you can mission through a river canyon.
 5-hour trips depart from Auckland city to Piha in the Waitakere Ranges which become your natural playground for the evening!

 Location: Tours are available with AWOL Canyoning.

 5. Boggle Your Brain in an Escape Room

 Yes, Auckland has its fair share of escape rooms!
 These puzzle experiences challenge you to escape a room as fast as possible with nothing but a few obscure clues to follow.
 Tackle it in teams, set your difficulty level, and try to escape before escape room venues close usually around 10pm.

 Location: Escape rooms are available in the Auckland City Centre, North Shore and at Escape Hunt in Takapuna (more info on Viator and Tripadvisor).